 Janet Eyster, PhD, Township Trustee and chair of the Environmental Committee and Mark Steinberg, Township Trustee and chair of the Parks and Recreation Committee, will be responsible for on-going coordination between the work of these committees and the activities of the project, including selecting trees and purchasing trees and all other materials.

-Bill Schneider, Owner of Wildtypes Plant Nursery will prepare the forest architectural design and consult on the care of the forest.
+Bill Schneider, Owner of Wildtypes Plant Nursery, is the consultant who will prepare the forest architectural design and consult on the care of the forest.

-Sharon LaPointe, >>>, Environmental Committee member is completing the Environmental Action Plan
+Sharon LaPointe, Attn., Environmental Committee member is completing the Environmental Action Plan

-Williamston Sunrise Rotary Club has agreed to assist with all aspects of the project on a volunteer basis.
+Williamston Sunrise Rotary Club has agreed to assist with the planting and care of the trees on a volunteer basis.

 Post Project

-.
 Maintenance of the forest will be a high priority of the Township, particularly in the first 3 to 5 years.
-The forest, its signage and forest trails become an increasing asset in the Park as the trees mature.
-The Environmental Committee will continue continuing educational programing in the areas of climate change, mitigation strategies and actions the Township and its residents can take to reduce our environmental footprint.
+For several years trees will be added to the forest to replace trees that died.
+The forest, its signage and trails become an increasing asset for recreation and education in the Park as the trees mature.
+The Environmental Committee will utilize the forest as a setting for continuing educational programing related to climate change, mitigation strategies and actions the Township and its residents can take to reduce our environmental footprint.
+If elementary children planting acorns is a success, the Township will develop annual hand-on tree activities for them.

 Budget